mattmcspirit/hybridworkshop/steps/4_ExploreAzSHCI.md

 ![Create a volume on Azure Stack HCI 21H2](/media/wac_vm_storage_ga.png "Create a volume on Azure Stack HCI 21H2")
 --->

-8. Creating the volume can take a few minutes.
+8. Creating the volume can take a few seconds.
 Notifications in the upper-right will let you know when the volume is created.
 The new volume appears in the Inventory list

 ![Volume created on Azure Stack HCI 21H2](/media/wac_vm_storage_deployed_ga.png "Volume created on Azure Stack HCI 21H2")